FrontendNapulitan/custom-select/README.md

 # my-own-select

 `my-own-select` is a highly customizable dropdown select component built using the `customElements` API.
 It is compatible with both ReactJS and Angular, and it allows for in-depth customization of the dropdown appearance and behavior. `my-own-select` offers a flexible structure, allowing you to insert HTML tags, components, and styled elements as options within the select dropdown.
-`my-own-select` is a highly customizable dropdown select component built using the `customElements` API.
-It is compatible with both ReactJS and Angular, and it allows for in-depth customization of the dropdown appearance and behavior. `my-own-select` offers a flexible structure, allowing you to insert HTML tags, components, and styled elements as options within the select dropdown.

 ## Installation